 Additional sales of the Ordinary Shares in the public market after this offering, or the perception that such sales could occur, could cause the market price of the Ordinary Shares to decline.
-As of the date of this prospectus, we had 107,209,310 Ordinary Shares issued and outstanding, including those underlying presently issued and outstanding ADS but excluding all such Ordinary Shares underlying the ADSs issuable upon exercise of the Warrants and excluding any exercise by the underwriters of the option to purchase Ordinary Shares.
-All ADSs sold in this offering are freely transferable without restriction or additional registration under the Securities Act.
-The Ordinary Shares held by our directors, officers, and large institutional shareholders are available for sale since the expiration of the lock-up period has occurred.
+Upon completion of this offering, we will have Ordinary Shares issued and outstanding.
+All ADSs sold in this offering will be freely transferable without restriction or additional registration under the Securities Act.
+The Ordinary Shares held by our directors, officers, and large institutional shareholders will be available for sale upon the expiration of a lock-up period, which we expect will expire 180 days after the date of this prospectus.
 The remaining Ordinary Shares will be available for sale after this offering since they are not subject to contractual and legal restrictions on resale.
-To the extent shares are sold into the market, the market price of the ADSs could decline.
+Any or all of these shares may be released prior to expiration of the lock-up period at the discretion of the lead underwriters for this offering.
+To the extent shares are released before the expiration of the lock-up period and these shares are sold into the market, the market price of the ADSs could decline.